SRGSSR/pillarbox-apple/docs/GETTING_STARTED.md

 }
 ```

-You can also use a layout reader to check whether the view covers the full screen.
+You can also read the layout to check whether the view covers the full screen or not.

 ## Playlists